vinodkd/guts/src/book/01_size.md

 Turtles all the way
 -------------------

-Ok, so its finally time to address the size of operations.
+Ok, so it's finally time to address the size of operations.
 Consider a snippet like 2.1 (repeated below):

 		// snippet 2.1
 		PrintStream outPS;                 // line 1.1.1